 There are many indisputable reasons why you should choose React Native as your only development language, and here are three of them:

-Let’s face it, the reason React Native is such a favorite with developers is because it supports cross-platform development.
+Let’s face it, the reason React Native is such a favorite with developers is that it supports cross-platform development.
 The ability to develop for both the major mobile operating systems with just a single development language is what originally attracted developers to the scene.
 React Native maximizes code reuse; so, you can use the same code for deployment on Android and iOS.
 If the recent calculations are anything to go by, then up to 80-90% of your code can be reused between the two platforms.
 Developing two native applications with just a single codebase saves you a lot of development time and effort, and that’s not to mention the huge savings in cost as well.

 Yes, native development languages might be better in terms of having solid documentation (React Native is not that far behind either, with Facebook listing out plenty of helpful tips and samples of code along with the regular documentation), but there’s one thing that gives React Native an edge over them – a rich and active development community.
 As React Native is an open-source software, it is extensively driven and supported by an enthusiastic and dynamic development community that continues to push it forward.
 Using a community-driven environment for development comes with two major advantages: